Spurious Valleys in Two-layer Neural Network Optimization Landscapes: Infinite intrinsic dimension and presence of spurious valleys

-Equation \eqref{eq:bad_valley} in Theorem \ref{theo:main_counter_ex} says that any local descent algorithm, if initialized with a parameter value belonging to a spurious valleys, at its best it will only be able to produce a final parameter value which is at least $M$ far from optimality.
-Equation \eqref{eq:tall_valley} implies that there exists an open subset of the spurious valleys such that any path starting in a parameter belonging to such subset must `up-climb' at least $M$ in the loss value.
+\end{theorem} Equation \eqref{eq:bad_valley} in Theorem \ref{theo:main_counter_ex} says that any local descent algorithm, if initialized in $\btheta_0 \in \Omega$, at its best it will only be able to produce a final parameter value which is at least $M$ far from optimality.
+Equation \eqref{eq:tall_valley} implies that any path starting from parameter belonging to $\Omega$ must `up-climb' at least $M/2$ in the loss value.
 In the following we refer to such property, as stated in Theorem \ref{theo:main_counter_ex}, by saying that \emph{the loss function has arbitrarily bad spurious valleys}.
-Note that this result ensures that spurious valleys have positive Lebesgue measure (given by $\mu(\Omega_2)$), so there is a positive probability that gradient descent methods initialized with a measure that is absolutely continuous with respect to Lebesgue will get stuck in a bad local minima.
+Note that this result ensures that spurious valleys have positive Lebesgue measure, so there is a positive probability that gradient descent methods initialized with a measure that is absolutely continuous with respect to Lebesgue will get stuck in a bad local minima.

 Applying the observations describing the values of the lower intrinsic dimension for different activation functions, we get the following corollaries.